• Home

 This enduring pattern of relating to other individuals causes distress or impairment in relationships and can cause difficulty with careers, marriages and overall satisfaction with life.
 Borderline personality disorder, narcissistic personality disorder and avoidant personality disorders are difficult to treat as a result of their rigid approach to life.

 One of the primary characteristics of a personality disorder is the lack of reflective capacity and the inability to adjust.
-Counselors at choices can help work through these various issues through developing new coping capacities in dealing with the underlying issues that contribute to the personality disorder.
+Counselors at choices can help work through these various issues through developing new coping capabilities in dealing with the underlying issues that contribute to the personality disorder.

 Select Choices counselors can help with change of life issues in 65 and older age groups.
 Whether you are struggling with a chronic health condition or some transitional anxiety after retirement, Choices counselors can help.
 A variety of interventions can be adapted and adjusted to successfully target depression, anxiety and adjustment issues in older populations.